 Lanarkshire Campus

-Our newly developed life sciences facilities at Lanarkshire Campus opened in September 2019.
+Our life sciences facilities at Lanarkshire Campus opened in September 2019.
 They are equipped to deliver state-of-the-art practical classes and carry out cutting-edge research.
+They include:

 Microbiology/Infection Control laboratory

-This laboratory will be used to investigate how microorganisms that can cause healthcare associated infections colonise and persist in healthcare environments and to test the efficacy of cleaning and disinfection practices.
+This laboratory is used to investigate how microorganisms that can cause healthcare associated infections colonise and persist in healthcare environments and to test the efficacy of cleaning and disinfection practices.

 Cell culture facilities

-Specialised and dedicated facilities will be available to culture specific mammalian cell lines and primary cells.
-They will provide a sterile environment to protect cell lines for expansion cultures and harvesting.
-These facilities will be used to support our research in arthritis, COPD, reproductive immunology, stem cell research and parasitology.
+Specialised and dedicated facilities are available to culture specific mammalian cell lines and primary cells.
+They provide a sterile environment to protect cell lines for expansion cultures and harvesting.
+These facilities support our research in arthritis, COPD, reproductive immunology, stem cell research and parasitology.

 Flow cytometry facilities